-- 6. Data on incidences of death, violence, and self-harm in prison settings are an important tool to reduce the harmful impacts of custodial environments.
-12 Tracking these harms by analysing such data can help prison authorities ensure staff and technology are in place to respond when staff and prisoners are at risk.
-This data is also important for reasons of transparency, helping ensure there is proper accountability for safety and security. - 7.
+- 6. Data on mortality, violence, and self-harm in prison settings is an important tool to reduce the harmful impacts of custodial environments.
+Tracking these harms can help prison authorities ensure staff and technology are in place to respond when staff and prisoners are at risk.
+In the absence of such data, there can be no proper accountability for deaths, violence and self-harm, and it is not possible to assess the effectiveness of measures aimed at mitigating risks. - 7.
 As the UN has said, "Solid research, data and close collaboration with the media and communities are key to fostering public support and political will for penal reform."
-Data can help to stimulate ideas for reform, measure the impact of policies and initiatives designed to reduce levels of crime and imprisonment and provide a bedrock for wider research on the best ways to deal with people in conflict with the law.
-14 - 8.
+Data can help to stimulate ideas for reform, measure the impact of policies and initiatives designed to reduce levels of crime and imprisonment and provide a bedrock for wider research on the best ways to deal with people in conflict with the law.14 - 8.
 Prison statistics can enable comparisons in the use of imprisonment between (and within) different countries.
-While there may be many reasons for disparities, accurate data can provide a basis for exploring why some otherwise similar countries may make significantly different use of detention.
-For example, data from World Prison Brief shows the prison population rate in Commonwealth countries in Africa ranges from 638 per 100,000 in Rwanda to 22 in Gambia.
-The percentage of pre-trial detainees varies from 70% in Nigeria's prisons to 11% in Ghana's.
-Using data for cross-national comparisons must be undertaken with care given that definitions, counting rules and methodologies may be different; but data like these clearly provide an important basis for further investigation.
-The percentage of provide an important basis for further investigation.
+While there may be many reasons for disparities, accurate data can provide a basis for exploring why some otherwise similar countries make significantly different use of detention.
+For example, data from World Prison Brief shows the prison population rate in Africa ranges from 637 per 100,000 in Rwanda to 22 in Gambia.
+The percentage of pre-trial detainees varies from 84% in prisons in the Central African Republic to 11% in Ghana's.
+Using data for crossnational comparisons must be undertaken with care given that definitions, counting rules and methodologies are different; but such data provides the starting point for further investigation.